ickb/proposal/README.md

 Let's **assume** we don't implement the Incentivization Layer, so users have direct access to the Core Layer.
 Then a attacker with minimal expenditure of capital can simply:

-- exchange CKB++ for CKB deposits near maturity;
+- Exchange CKB++ for CKB deposits near maturity.
-- deposit CKB for CKB++, postponing the maturity;
+- Deposit CKB for CKB++, postponing the maturity.

 An attack aimed at postponing indefinitely the deposit maturity would greatly reduce the quality of the service for everyone, hampering its fruition.

 A good countermeasure is to add withdrawal fees that depends on how much is populated the epoch:

-- scarcely populated: high withdrawal fees, up to 180 epochs worth of CKB interests;
+- Scarcely populated: high withdrawal fees, up to 180 epochs worth of CKB interests.
-- average populated: from minimal to no withdrawal fees;
+- Average populated: from minimal to no withdrawal fees.
-- over-populated: from no fees to incentives;
+- Over-populated: from no fees to incentives.

 ## Periphery Layer